karttur/soil-spectro/_posts/2023/2023-09-07-spectrosupport-OSSL-anaconda.markdown

 To setup a new virtual environment from using <span class='terminalapp'>conda</span> you can either
 - define default packages in a file called .condarc,
-- direct specification of packages as part of the creation,
+- directly specify packages as part of the creation,
 - use an exported configuration (yml) file, or
 - set up a default environment and add individual packages afterwards